abstracta/ScriptGenerator/README.md

 1 - FiddlerSessionComparer
 ---------------------------
 FiddlerSessionComparer creates a 'Page' structure from two or more (not yet available) FiddlerSessions files.
 Each HTTP request (or Fiddler Session) will correspond to a 'Page', and one 'Page' will contain one HTTP request.
 Each 'Page' knows his "parent" 'Page', and its "Followers" 'Pages', creating a three structure of Pages.

 After comparing two HTTP requests from the two FiddlerSessions file, the comparer will detect differences in the parameters.
 Each difference will be a 'Parameter'.
 The value of the parameter is known in the response of the "parent" 'Page', and its going to be used in one or more Pages.
-So, each 'Page' also has a list of Parameters to Extract, and a list of Parameters to Use.
+So, each 'Page' has a list of Parameters to Extract, and a list of Parameters to Use.

-There are still some issues or not supported cases in the comparer.
-For example:
- - HTTP POST BODY containing a parameter where it's value is a very complex JSON structure of values and lists.
-The comparer still don't know how to compare this case.
- - HTTP GET URL PARAMETERS.
-The comparer compares the whole parameters, instead of one by one.
- - Somethimes the Comparer don't find a Page where to extract a Parameter.
-It's needed to study those cases.
+And each Parameter will know where and how to be extracted, and where (page and section: {body, header, url}) and how to be used (how to replace the currect value with the parameter))

+Now some new features are supported:
+- a parameter can be used in different contexts in different pages.
+For example: Parameter Key=name, Value=Simon, is used as parameter in an URL as CSV, and also inside a POST BODY.
+The comparer will reuse the parameter for both situations.
+That means, now differences in parameters in URLs are detected.
+- Complex structures are now well managed.
+For example, a parameter in a body where its value is a JSON, that contains an XML somewhere inside.
+Now the comparar will extract the leads of the parameters structure and use that to compare.
+JSON and XML formats are supported.

+Also a cup of test cases where added to the solutions.
+We will add more in the future.

 2 - GeneratorFramework
 ---------------------------